-Every year, nearly 45,000 people die by suicide in America.
+Every year, more than 45,000 people die by suicide in America.
 If that number sounds striking, consider this: For every suicide death, there are 25 suicide attempts.

 As the 10th leading cause of death in this country, suicide is an increasing health concern and a growing issue among young people in particular.
 Recent research shows that more kids, especially girls, are thinking about suicide.